 Cost per purchase (Last 3 days including today) = $25

-Note: To avoid this kind of conflicts you need to insure Start conditions do not fall into Pause group of conditions.
+Note: To avoid this kind of conflict you need to insure Start conditions do not fall into Pause group of conditions.
 Set threshold values to differentiate pause and start actions.
-In this case we can add cost threshold: Cost per website purchase (Last 3 days including today) < $20.
+In this case, we can add cost threshold: Cost per website purchase (Last 3 days including today) < $20.

 How to find out if Start and Pause tasks conflict took place?

 On Live view page, you can troubleshoot and track the history of all actions taken by your automated rules.
 You can see what actually happened with a single ad, ad set or campaign in the last 30 days.

 Go to Live view, select Entity ID in filter type, paste the ID of the item you want to check, click Apply and get the list of actions applied to this object.